CUI Overview and History

 Documents must be clearly labeled as containing CUI.
 However, not all CUI requires markings.
 Legacy data does not require markings unless:

 - It is reused or transported outside of the originating agency.

 - There is a specific waiver in place.

-Otherwise, all CUI data and systems must have the appropriate markings.
+Otherwise, all CUI must have appropriate markings.
 For example, the primary marking is the Banner Marking5 which must be included at the top of each page of any document containing CUI.
 This banner can include up to three elements:

 - Either “CONTROLLED” or “CUI”

 The main takeaway: Organizations must do their research to determine what types of CUI apply to their contract.
 If controlled unclassified information is improperly marked or not marked at all, protection policies and regulations still apply, and the contractor may be subject to penalties or sanctions as outlined in the contract.

 The CMMC consists of three levels of certification.
 The contracts an organization holds with the government determine the level of certification required.
 Contracts that reference DFARS 252.204-7012“>252.204-7012“>252.204-7012“>252.204-7012 will likely require CMMC Level 2 certification upon renewal.
 If an organization has a mature cybersecurity program, it is likely many of the controls required for CMMC (and thus, CUI protection) are already in place.

 As a benchmark, if contractors are fully NIST 800-171 compliant6, that indicates satisfaction of the 110 security practices required7.
 With a few exceptions, NIST 800-171 requirements are identical to those defined in CMMC Level 28.